Galaxy Groups and Clusters Program Coordinator:

 Write object descriptions that will include at a minimum:

-- Time (specify local time zone or Universal Time)
+- Date and Time (local time or Universal Time)

-- Site (name site and include approximate latitude, longitude and elevation)
+- Site (name site and include latitude, longitude and elevation)

 - Seeing (describe on a scale; indicate which scale you are using)